ChrisForti/react-logo-maker/NOTES.md

-# Minimal feilds for a logo maker app
+# Every piece of state, and input for all things needed in a minimal logo maker in the App.tsx

 1. Logo Size
 2. Logo Color